sih2020admin/NM397_Asclepius_420/README.md

 Voice based navigation for Bhuvan Portal

 ## Installation
+1] Clone the repository.
-Clone the repo and run 'npm i'
+2] run 'npm i' in the console.
-'npm start'
+3] Traverse to the main directory in console, then run'npm start'.

 ## Working Commands
 ### English